kokke/tiny-AES-c/README.md

-The implementation is verified against the data in:
+This implementation is verified against the data in:

 [National Institute of Standards and Technology Special Publication 800-38A 2001 ED](http://csrc.nist.gov/publications/nistpubs/800-38a/sp800-38a.pdf) Appendix F: Example Vectors for Modes of Operation of the AES.